laurelherting/sustainability-to-do/README.md

 - Props - resusable components

-This app lists items to do for sustainability.
+This app lists items to do for theme: sustainability.

-Changes in styling, attributes are ongoing.
+- Follow App commits to view updated work related to topic being covered
+  - ie. styling, attributes, components

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<